 System of guidelines

 The legal bases for spending European funds are contained in relevant EU Regulations and in the Act on the principles governing the implementation of the cohesion policy programmes financed under the 2014–2020 financial perspective.
-In order to ensure a uniform implementation of individual programmes the Minister of Economic Development issues guidelines which are binding on all institutions responsible for the implementation of programmes.
+In order to ensure a uniform implementation of individual programmes the Minister of Investment and Economic Development issues guidelines which are binding on all institutions responsible for the implementation of programmes.
 Such guidelines are referred to as horizontal guidelines.
 Horizontal guidelines may address different issues, e.g.:

 - the method of project selection,